 All are welcome at our services.
 We accept that everybody encounters God in a unique and special way, and acknowledge that some people who come to our church have yet to encounter God, but are looking for spiritual nourishment.
 Warmth, kindness, informality and stability are important aspects of the church experience for our regular congregation.
 Many visitors have found comfort in this special place and from the fellowship they have encountered at times of personal need.

 St Thomas à Becket offers something that is becoming increasingly rare within the City of Bath – one or two traditional services each Sunday.
-The 08.00am spoken service on the 2nd and 4th Sundays is quiet and reverential; the 10.30am service, with more conversation before and after, has an emphasis on traditional hymn singing, with organ accompaniment.
-Yet we are very much a single congregation, with some members alternating between the two.
-These traditional services are cherished by our members and integral to our identity as a church community.
+The 8am spoken service on the 2nd and 4th Sundays is quiet and reverential.
+The 10.30am service, with more conversation before and after, on the 1st, 3rd and 5th Sundays, has an emphasis on traditional hymn singing, with organ accompaniment.
+Recently we have also introduced a monthly evening service, at 6pm on the second Sunday, which is a short, contemplative service.
+All these traditional services are cherished by our members and integral to our identity as a church community.

 Service Times and descriptions

-As well as the regular Sunday morning services, the church is usually open to visitors each Sunday from the beginning of May to the end of September, between 2.30 and 5.30pm.
-Covid restrictions may change this in 2021.
+As well as the regular Sunday morning services, the church is open to visitors each Sunday from the beginning of June to the end of August, between 2.30 and 4.30pm.

 The most up-to-date information about services is always available from our home page.